gomathypriya/anomaly-detection/README.md

   R code
   ------

-First R code:
+Generate Multiple Solutions R code:

       - Used to generate multiple (6,480) predictions from the same dataset by using different preprocessing, variable selection and anomaly detection models.
       - This code was used on the 4 development dataset to assess impact of each preprocessing, variable selection or model building option on final prediction performance.
       - These results were subsequently analyzed to come up with the proposed uniform analytical framework.

- Second R code:
+Apply Proposed Framework R code:

       - Implementation of our proposed uniform analytical framework.
       - Apart from the basic data features, it also needs an additional input on the predictor data type: H(uman) or M(achine).